dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 ```

 #### III.
 Direct Element Configuration
-If you don't want do define them via parameters, you need to override the default parameters
+If you don't want to define them via parameters, you need to override the default parameters
 on configuration layer:

 ```yaml